ChrisK-0/nlogger/README.md

 -   `debug` Yellow/Orange
 -   `silly` Magenta
 -   `white` Default.
 Used by logger after coloring - `logger('info', 'This will be white')`

+### Notice

+You can enable console tracer by editing logger file.
+I do plan on adding more features in the future.